Open-Science-Community-Saudi-Arabia/OSCSA_Website/CONTRIBUTING.md

 i.e

 - Working on an issues by mentors
-- correcting a typographical error
+- Correcting a typographical error
 - creating new features
 - fixing a bug
 - writng content e.t.c